The Keele Islamic Centre

 Islamic Centre: temporary prayer space relocation to Home Farm.

-This space is for prayer purposes for Keele students and staff only, from Monday 5 October, 12:00 – 21:00 daily.
-This includes Jumuah prayer; we have provided a microphone and AVS system to accommodate this.
+This space is for prayer purposes for Keele students and staff only, 12:00 – 21:00 daily during term-time.
+We have provided a microphone and AVS system to accommodate Jumuah prayer, when government guidelines permit.

 Please note: there are no wudhu facilities available (the toilet is for emergency use only).